Last Remaining Seats FAQs

 - The Theatre at Ace Hotel is wheelchair accessible for both restrooms and seating, and can provide assisted listening devices upon request; no advance arrangement needed.

 The Million Dollar, Palace, and Los Angeles theatres are not air conditioned.
-The Orpheum Theatre, San Gabriel Mission Playhouse, State Theatre, and The Theatre at Ace Hotel are air conditioned.
+The Orpheum Theatre, The Wiltern, State Theatre, and The Theatre at Ace Hotel are air conditioned.

 The films are chosen through a thorough voting process by our volunteer Last Remaining Seats Committee.